 Tip 1: Put in the fridge as soon as possible

-If you decide to buy groceries and then drink coffee in the city after that, there is a good chance that the sour cream will spoil by the time you get home.
+If you decide to buy groceries and then drink coffee in the city after that, there is a good chance that the dairy cream will spoil by the time you get home.
 Just try to shorten the period from the store to the house and put the cream in the fridge as soon as possible.

 Tip 2: Seal well